-Be sure to collect your scored exams, assignments and reports (in other words, anything you turn in) and retain them in your records.
+Be sure to collect your scored exams and assignments (in other words, anything you turn in) and retain them in your records.

 Exercises:

 There may be one or more exercises in the course.
 Some exercises are completed inclass, and some are completed out-of-class.
 Exercises will always be due in-class.